caitriona-devery/caitriona-devery.github.io/index.markdown

 ![Pint Caitríona](image/russian_doll.jpg "Caitríona Devery")

-Caitríona Devery is a writer whose primary focus is food and food culture.
-She comes from Offaly and is based in Dublin.
+Caitríona Devery is a writer primarily interested in food, art and heritage.
+She grew up in Offaly and is now based in Dublin.